-Bates College has welcomed the following people as volunteer “Associated Chaplains.”
+Bates College has welcomed the following people as volunteer “Spiritual Advisors.”
 They serve particular religious communities on our campus.
 If you are looking to connect with someone from a particular religious tradition, this is a good place to start.
 If you do not find someone from your religious tradition, please contact the Multifaith Chaplains for assistance.

 Rev. Sara Bartlett earned her Master’s Degree in Divinity at Andover Newton Theological School, located in Newton, Massachusetts.
 She also attended Bangor Theological Seminary, where she was honored in 2013 with the Eleanor Humey Hanes award for social justice.
 She currently serves the Alfred Parish Church and is ordained to the Christian ministry by the United Church of Christ.
 Sara lives in Auburn, Maine with her husband Jeremiah, their two boys, Joshua (age 14) and Tristan (age 5), their dog (Amelia), and cat (Merlin).
 Sara enjoys hiking, reading, and spending time with her family.

 Josh is the Pastor for Redemption Hill Community.
 He and his wife Anna live in Auburn Maine with their four children, and host Redemption Hill’s Auburn area Missional Community.
 Josh graduated from New England Bible College and has a passion for church planting.